|

 When information is received that the youth is no longer meeting the criteria for extended benefits, the assigned SW must determine whether the youth continues to be eligible.

-RG who disagree with the county’s determination have the right to dispute or appeal the decision by requesting a hearing.
+RGs who disagree with the county’s determination have the right to dispute or appeal the decision by requesting a hearing.

 Kin-GAP Recipients

-RGs are responsible for requesting the extension of benefits and providing documentation supporting the youth meets one of the five participation requirements.
+RGs are responsible for requesting the extension of benefits and providing documentation that the youth meets one of the five participation requirements.
 RGs are also responsible for reporting changes when the NMFD is no longer meeting one of the five participation requirements.

 The RGs must agree to continue supporting the NMFD.
 The extended benefits must continue to go directly to the RG who is supporting the NMFD.

-Once extended benefits have terminated benefits cannot be reinstated.
+Once extended benefits have terminated, benefits cannot be reinstated.

 Kin-GAP Independent Living Program (ILP) Services